Marisa Calin: Audiobook narration

 As an audiobook narrator, Calin has earned an Audie Award nomination for full cast recording of Hans Christian Andersen’s Fairytales, and an Audie win for Sadie by Courtney Summers.
 Calin has earned AudioFile magazine's Earphones Awards for a variety of titles, including books by Garth Nix, Jennifer Robson, and Mary Calvi's Dear George, Dear Mary, for which she was featured on CBS in a behind-the-scenes look at the making of audiobooks.
 Her performance in Sophie McKenzie’s Close My Eyes received a Publishers Weekly Starred Review and made their 2013 Listen-Up Awards for Audiobooks of the year.

 She led an effects-full production of Teeth in the Mist by Dawn Kurtagich for Hachette Audio which was named by Paste Magazine as one of the 19 Best Audiobooks of 2019 So Far.
 Three titles she narrated in 2019 were selected for Yalsa's round up of Amazing Audiobooks.
+2024 included a Society of Voice Arts and Sciences award nomination for Outstanding Audiobook Narration - Fiction - Best Voiceover.